-South Carolina workers’ compensation program provides cash benefits and medical care for injuries or illnesses caused while working.
-Employees who are injured while working in South Carolina or who develop an illness related to their occupation as a result of conditions in their workplace environment in South Carolina are eligible for benefits.
+The workers' compensation program in South Carolina provides cash benefits and medical care for injuries or illnesses caused while working.
+Employees who are injured while working in South Carolina or who develop an illness related to their occupation as a result of conditions in their workplace are eligible for benefits.

-Workers' comp is a "no fault" system, meaning that employees are not required to prove that an employer was at fault to receive benefits.
-All the employee has to demonstrate is that the injury or illness occurred or was caused in the workplace or was related to the work.
+Workers' comp is a "no fault" system, meaning that employees are not required to prove that their employer was at fault to receive benefits.
+All the employee has to demonstrate is that the injury or illness occurred in the workplace or was related to work.

 If you become hurt at work or develop a work-related illness, report your condition to your employer as soon as possible, preferably in writing.
 This is important in order to protect your right to receive cash benefits and medical care.
 If you do not make this report to your employer within 90 days, you may lose your right to benefits.
 However, you have up to two years to file an actual claim for benefits.